 Slopes for everyone

 Zillertal has four skiing areas; Fügen-Kaltenbach, Zell-Gerlos, Mayrhofen-Hippach and Tux-Finkenberg.
-However, on this trip I only had time to visit two skiing areas in Zillertal; Mayrhofen and Zillertal Arena.
-Both great areas for alpine skiing, but still a little different.
-The Zillertal Arena has in general narrower slopes as they were running down lower hills, ending up in the valley.
-While Mayrhofen is a high mountain resort with wide open slopes.
-Surprisingly, and to my delight none of the places were too crowded.
+However, on this trip, I only had time to visit two skiing areas in Zillertal; Mayrhofen and Zillertal Arena.
+Both are significant areas for alpine skiing, but they are still a little different.
+The Zillertal Arena generally has narrower slopes as they run down lower hills, ending up in the valley.
+In contrast, Mayrhofen is a high mountain resort with wide open slopes.
+Surprisingly, and to my delight, none of the places was too crowded.
 Even though it was holiday time in much of Europe.
-Nonetheless, the wide choice of slopes makes this a great skiing destination for all skiers, from beginners to connoisseurs.
+Nonetheless, the wide choice of slopes makes this a fantastic skiing destination for all skiers, from beginners to connoisseurs.

 The Harakiri Run

-If you are a really good skier and looking for adrenaline kicks, head for the Harakiri.
+If you are an excellent skier looking for adrenaline kicks, head for the Harakiri.
 It’s supposedly the steepest slope in Austria, with a 78% gradient!
 Are you ready for that?
 Well, I was not!
 I’m (still) not good enough for a slope as steep as the Harakiri, but it was fun to watch skiers going down the insane hill.
-Some of them struggling with the slope, while others ski smoothly down the hill.
+Some struggle with the slope, while others ski smoothly down the mountain.
 There are also other areas for adrenaline-seekers.
-The free-style area Penken Park at Mayrhofen, with wide range of jumps and obstacles, cater to freestylers with levels of experience.
-Furthermore, as there also are further ski areas, I think Zillertal is a great place to stay at least one week, to get the most out of what’s on offer.
+The freestyle area Penken Park at Mayrhofen, with a wide range of jumps and obstacles, caters to freestylers with experience levels.
+Furthermore, as there are other ski areas, I think Zillertal is a great place to stay for at least one week to get the most out of what’s on offer.

 Much more than alpine skiing

-Zillertal is of course not only about racing downhill, on or off-piste.
-There are ample possibilities for winter sports such as cross-country skiing, tobogganing, winter hiking, snow-shoe hiking, ice skating or simply relax with a hoarse drawn sledge ride through the winter wonderland.
-And if you are staying for a while you can always make an excursion to Innsbruck, which is only about 50 minutes away by car.
+Zillertal is, of course, not only about racing downhill, on or off-piste.
+There are ample possibilities for winter sports such as cross-country skiing, tobogganing, winter hiking, snow-shoe hiking, ice skating, or simply relaxing with a horse-drawn sledge ride through the winter wonderland.
+And if you are staying for a while, you can always make an excursion to Innsbruck, which is only about 50 minutes away by car.
 Or you can go by train (Zillertalbahn to Jenbach and change to the express train to Innsbruck).

 Relaxing off-piste

-Before I went on the trip, I was warned that to eating at the mountain restaurants is expensive and the food is not that good.
-Well, at the ski resorts in Zillertal I enjoyed very good meals at prices that were not higher than restaurants down in the valley, or anywhere else for that matter.
-The ski resorts around the Zillertal have ample opportunities to get your helmet off and get into party mode.
-Although, compared to other some other ski resorts in the Alps, the party scene in Zillertal not as high pitched and rowdy.
+Before I went on the trip, I was warned that eating at mountain restaurants is expensive and the food is not that good.
+Well, at the ski resorts in Zillertal, I enjoyed delicious meals at prices that were not higher than restaurants down in the valley, or anywhere else for that matter.
+Furthermore, the ski resorts around the Zillertal have ample opportunities to get your helmet off and get into party mode.
+Although, compared to other ski resorts in the Alps, the party scene in Zillertal is not as high-pitched and rowdy.
 Nevertheless, we had a great time at the Krocha Alm, singing and swaying along with the crowd.